 4. Lead with the hook

 A press release is no place for cliffhangers.
 Mention the most important part of your story (your hook) in the headline.
-Highlight the interesting information in the beginning so journalists know your story is worth reading.
+Highlight the interesting information at the beginning so journalists know your story is worth reading.

 5. Plan to proofread